Pick a side and stick to it.

 Every family is put together by God.
 He works within the structure of families to create individuals who impact others in the community.
 We are children of God, who belong to the Household of God.
 We must conduct ourselves in a manner befitting His honor.
 If we choose to honor God in our homes, He will honor us.
 If we despise Him, He will disregard us.
 We are to teach our children to walk before God in obedience, as we ourselves submit to Him.
 We are accountable to God how we nurture our children and marriage.
 In every area pertaining to our households, God should have precedence.
 When we pray together, pray for each other and seek His Counsel, we involve Him in all our affairs.

 When we are loyal to someone we promote their interests.
 We take a stand for someone, a cause or nation and are willing to take risks for them.
 Loyalty is a willingness to serve another for a cause.
 There’s value in what we are willing to defend.
 Fearing and serving God must be a higher priority for us and our families.
 Put away anything that stands in the way of full devotion to God.
 Serve The Lord God and no other.
 If we choose this day to serve God, we will not fail to succeed in other areas and responsibilities.
 God’s Standards are unmatched, so if we strive to uphold them, we are shooting for excellence.
-Even if we fall short, we are still a working progress because we are serving Him.
+Even if we fall short, we are still a work in progress because we are conforming to Him.
 Serving God is striving to please God before we please anyone else.
-At every place we set our feet, we should serve The Lord.
+In every place we have put down roots, we should serve The Lord.

 10 So she fell on her face, bowed down to the ground, and said to him, “Why have I found favor in your eyes, that you should take notice of me, since I am a foreigner?”
 11 And Boaz answered and said to her, “It has been fully reported to me, all that you have done for your mother-in-law since the death of your husband, and how you have left your father and your mother and the land of your birth, and have come to a people whom you did not know before.
 12 The Lord repay your work, and a full reward be given you by The Lord God of Israel, under whose wings you have come for refuge (Ruth 2).”

 Ruth had found a farm to glean the leftovers after the workers had harvested, in Israel.
 She would take what she collected to Naomi for food.
-Boaz who owned the farm learned about Ruth’s commitment to Naomi.
+Boaz, who owned the farm, learned of Ruth’s commitment to Naomi.
 He was a relative of Naomi’s.
 Boaz asked Ruth to glean only on his farm and eat with the rest of the workers what they were fed, each day she came.
 Ruth was a foreigner who received favor from Boaz.
-Ruth’s loyalty to her husband, shown by her kindness to Naomi paid dividends.
-Ruth was not just loyal, she also put her hope in The God of Israel.
+Ruth’s loyalty to her husband, shown by her kindness to Naomi, paid dividends.
+Ruth was not just loyal, she also found hope in The God of Israel.
 She forsook the gods of her people and sought after the God of her mother-in-law.
-Boaz blessed Ruth and God fully rewarded her according to her faithfulness.
+Boaz blessed Ruth, and God fully rewarded for her loyalty and faithfulness.
 Ruth’s late-husband’s land was later redeemed by Boaz, and he married her.
 Ruth became the grandmother of Jesse, who was David’s father.
-David was from the tribe of Judah, which is tribe The Messiah, The Lord Jesus, came from.
+David was from the tribe of Judah, which is tribe The Messiah, The Lord Jesus hails from.
 A foreigner loyal to God belongs to the household of God.